Schedule of Rates and Dues – Effective as of 1 January 2026

 Article 11

-A pilot decides on the use of Tugboats and manpower according to the situation at any given time, according to Article 6 of the Port Regulation.
+A pilot decides on the use of boats and manpower according to the situation at any given time, according to Article 6 of the Port Regulation.

-Vessels of more than 15,000 GT, oil tankers and ships with a hazardous cargo must be escorted by a tugboat for assistance or safety.
+Vessels of more than 15,000 GT, oil tankers, and ships with hazardous cargo must be escorted by a tugboat for assistance or safety.

 If a tugboat escorts a ship into or out of the harbour for safety reasons, demurrage is charged.